NHACP-IF/NHACP-specification/nhacp-specification.md

     * Defined the protocol versioning convention.
     * Defined the new START-NHACP message.
     * Defined the initial set of error codes.
+    * Defined new ERROR response behavior and GET-ERROR-DETAILS request.
 * Version 0.0 - Initial version

 ## Request messages